resantinos/DevOPS-Training/README.md

 ## Acknowledgments

 - This is by no means a production ready project, please use this with caution.
-- There may be some buys, any hints are welcome for me to improve this.
+- There may be some bugs, any hints are welcome for me to improve this.